Carlene/youtube_trending/README.md

 2) Look at how many trending videos have a topic in common.
 I can check the tags, channel names, titles, description

 3) Do trending videos tend to be from the same creator is there a more diverse pool?
 It seems obvious that popular people will tend to have more trending videos, but how easy is it for someone who doesn't have many subs to get a trending video (would have to look at info outside the data, might be unfeasible)

+4) There are a couple of major spikes and dips in trending videos, how do YouTube outages/algorithim changes affect amount of trending videos the days/weeks after?